Share this publication

-On Wednesday afternoon, is another boat race takes place at Blowing Point which also counts towards the Champion of Champions race.
-In the evening is the Miss Anguilla Queens Pageant it is one of the more anticipated shows on the stage during Carnival week.
+On Wednesday afternoon, another boat race takes place at Blowing Point which also counts towards the Champion of Champions race.
+In the evening is the Miss Anguilla Queens Pageant.
+It is one of the more anticipated shows on the stage during Carnival week.
 The pageant includes a costume and swimsuit competition which is to show strength of self, in a competitive environment.

 Another highlight of the Anguilla Summer Festival is the daybreak fete – Eyes Wide Shut, which is an early morning beach party that takes place at Sandy Ground and features leading local and international artists.

 Friday is another highly anticipated carnival day and certainly the most colourful day of carnival!
 Anguilla which is known as the Rainbow City becomes even more colourful today!
 It’s the second and final Road March called The Parade of Troupes.
 Beginning at midday it is a fun event for the whole family!
 Anyone is welcome to watch and even join in on the dancing.

 It is a flamboyant, vibrant and colourful celebration as the troupes dance through The Valley streets.
 The troupes are made up of different villages around the island of Anguilla and they make the streets come alive with music, colour and dance!
 The troupes are also judged on their costumes, their performance, and colour and overall best troupe is selected!

 The Anguilla Tourist Board has created a series of incredible costumes, that were inspired by the theme ‘Rainbow City’, whose cascading hues aim to reflect the Anguillan culture, people, experiences, flora and fauna.